chelmertz/chelmertz.github.io/_posts/2011-05-15-15-30-vsftpd-enabling-FTP-access-on-your-Ubuntu-server.md

 tags: [server]
 ---

-I found a great but old guide to installing <a title="vsftpd" href="https://help.ubuntu.com/6.06/ubuntu/serverguide/C/ftp-server.html">FTP on Ubuntu</a>, which I've never done before.
+I found a great but old guide to installing [FTP on Ubuntu](https://help.ubuntu.com/6.06/ubuntu/serverguide/C/ftp-server.html), which I've never done before.

 It was a really smooth procedure.
 The only error I received was this: